PDM4AR/exercises/docs/07-optimization-clean.md

 ## Problem overview

-> You are the captain of a pirate ship and you desire to travel through the *Short Route*, a misleading name for a dangerous area of the oceans filled with islands, to attempt to reach the *Two Slices*, the legendary pirate treasure which lies on the last island of the *Short Route*.

 In this exercise you will learn how to solve an optimization problem translating concepts from the textual to the mathematical and programming realm.

 The environment of the problem is a 2D map composed of islands each with its own features.
 The islands are divided into *N* different groups, which will be called archipelagos henceforth, identified with a number from *0* to *N-1*.
 Archipelagos n. *0* (first archipelago) and n. *N-1* (last archipelago) are composed of one island each.
 All of the other archipelagos (from n. *1* to n. *N-2*) are composed of the same amount *k* of islands.